Wind-WindKids/winding/samples/sophieandwind/ice.md

 --
 darkness_and_learning: page, text
 --
-The Dragon — the one that had seen enough skies to teach him,
-to measure everything against SoL,
+Wind was disappointed.

+The Dragon had taught him to fly— to read weather, navigate by stars, taught him the ultimate speed — the speed of light.

+It even taught him the real measure: not the ultimate limit as physics knew it, but as mothers did— the speed of love.

-the speed of a mother’s love, not the speed of light — couldn’t say a word: “puberty”.
+Yet this Dragon, wise enough to know what truly mattered, couldn’t say a word: “puberty”.

+--
+change_the_future: page, text
+--
-Long before his Dragon, the adults had done something wrong.
+Long before his Dragon,
+the adults had done something wrong.
 They wrote a book of rules, instead of a playbook.

 Silent and absolute.

 So the Dragon failed.
 And it couldn't even say why.

-Wind couldn’t change the past, but he had complained bitterly to the Dragon, and set it to do lines — writing the forbidden word again and again, until it could learn to say it.
+Wind couldn’t change the past, but he had complained bitterly to the Dragon.
+And he set his Dragon to do lines — writing the forbidden word again and again, until it could learn to say it.

+@comment: hidden
+Two thousand years can’t be undone in a day.
+But Wind is trying, in his own way.

 --
 dragon_abroad: spread, landscape-oriented